fb pixel

 How do I know if a Criminal Justice M.A. is right for me?

-A Criminal Justice M.A. is an ideal fit for students who want to study justice and its processes and/or effects at an advanced level, and to be able to choose from different methodological approaches in doing so.
-Through coursework and the thesis or major paper, students will learn theoretical, applied, and policy-relevant skills which open up many opportunities for future employment and/or further graduate training at the doctoral level.
+A Criminal Justice M.A. is an ideal fit for students who want to study justice and its processes and effects at an advanced level, and to be able to choose from different methodological approaches in doing so.
+Through completing coursework and a Thesis or Knowledge Synthesis Project (KSP), students will learn theoretical, applied, and policy-relevant skills which open up many opportunities for future employment and/or further graduate training at the doctoral level.

 What is the difference between doing a Criminal Justice M.A. versus a Criminology M.A.?